ravi688/VulkanRenderer/README.md

 # Spectrum Graphics Engine

 **SGE** (formerly Vulkan Renderer) is a cross platform 2D and 3D graphics engine primarly designed for high quality text rendering, and 2D/3D geometry rendering.
 For now it is based on Vulkan API, and in future, more API backends will be implemented, such as DirectX 12.
+Currently it works on Debian based Linux Distros and Windows 64-bit.

 <a href="https://www.buymeacoffee.com/raviprakashsingh" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/default-orange.png" alt="Buy Me A Coffee" height="41" width="174"></a>